Exhibit renovations at Chancellorsville Battlefield Visitor Center

 Interns should have both knowledge of and interest in the Civil War.
 Internships may be arranged for college students majoring in History or American Studies, who have also taken education course-work.

-Duties of the position include the computerization of museum records, the inventory of museum objects, cataloging or classifying objects, and transcribing original documents.
+Duties of the position could include the computerization of museum records, the inventory of museum objects, cataloging or classifying objects, and transcribing original documents.
 Although many prospective interns inquire about the feasibility of putting together an exhibit, the park rarely has the need to implement new displays.
-Potential projects include determining the current value of the collection; identifying items of particular security concern; helping to justify funding requests for any number of curatorial capital projects; and comparing current price lists with items in the park collection, especially those on exhibit, to determine approximate values.
-Values will also be input into ANCS blocks on catalog records for future reports.
-Items meeting certain requirements will be added to the controlled property list and will need to be so designated on ANCS as well.
+Potential projects include identifying items of particular security concern; helping to justify funding requests for any number of curatorial capital projects; exhibit housekeeping duties; and updating the park's museum guides and collections security procedures.

 Interns should have both knowledge and interest in the Civil War.
-Internships may be arranged for college students majoring in History, American Studies, Historic Preservation or a related field.
+Internships may be arranged for college students majoring in History, American Studies, Museum Studies, Historic Preservation or a related field.

 Work days must coincide with the work schedule of the Museum Curator and therefore may require weekend work.
 Summer internships need to be arranged around the curator's vacation of up to three weeks.
 Particular projects may have time requirements and assignments will depend upon the amount of any college credit to be earned.